+Metadata is one of the most important things when it comes to organizing and finding stored data, files and information.
 There are direct and indirect benefits of metadata.
-It helps organizations through keyword usage.
-Learn what metadata does and then uncover the ways your company can benefit.
+Learn what metadata does to uncover the ways your company can benefit from it.

 What Is Metadata?